chirag127/Read-aloud/a.md

      - Explain how users will be notified of policy updates.

    - **Contact Information**
-     - Provide a method for users to reach out (GitHub issues, email, etc.).
+     - Provide a method for users to reach out (GitHub issues etc.).

 ---